itsrobel/spacetime/README.md

   - [ ] figure out how the hell google Auth works
   - [ ] setup the call back

-- [ ] figure out how data transfers and signals work in django
+- [ ] figure out how data transfers and signals work in Django
+- [ ] change font to something italic
+- [ ] use flash card ids for selection